kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 - read all resources from the package directory `.` to generate input resources
 - for each resource with the `config.kubernetes.io/function` annotation, e.g.
-  `label-ns-fc.yaml`, kpt will run the specified function (using the resource as the functionConfig)
+  `label-ns-fc.yaml`, KPT will run the specified function (using the resource as the functionConfig)
   - functions are run sequentially, with the output of each function provided as input to the next